lawsonro3/resume/full/education_and_experience.md

 * Dissertation: A Fundamental Study of the Airflow and Odorant Transport Phenomena of Canine Olfaction

 ## Experience
-**2017-Present: Senior Scientist | Marine Energy Platform Lead | DOE M&O Support**
-Wind and Water Power Program.
+**2022-Present: Group Manager
+**Water Power Porgram.
 National Renewable Energy Laboratory.
-Boulder, CO
+Boulder, CO**

+* Lead a team of scientiests and engineers focused on the development of marine energy technologies

+**2017-2022: Senior Scientist | Marine Energy Platform Lead**
+**Wind and Water Power Program.
+National Renewable Energy Laboratory.
+Boulder, CO**

 * Supported the oversight and management of a $20M+ marine energy R&D portfolio at NREL.
 * Helped guide the rapid expansion of the NREL Water Power Program as it grew from approximately 15 full time staff in 2017 to more than 30 full time staff in 2021.